chicago-relaxed-memory/spec-eval/doc/AppendixJIT.md

-  the load-store reordering must be observed outside the security-checked area (and in particular, even when failing the security check), this means that some load or store (to an instance or static variable) has to, in some manner, be moved across an `if` statement, or alternately, be moved or not moved depending on something that happens inside an `if` statement.
+  the load-store reordering must be observed outside the security-checked area (and in particular, even when failing the security check), this means that some load or store (to an instance or static variable) has to, in some manner, be moved across/into/out of an `if` statement, or alternately, be moved or not moved depending on something that happens inside an `if` statement.
   In my experimentation with HotSpot, I haven't found that it ever does either of these things (unless, as discussed above, the `if` condition is a compile-time constant --- but in that case HotSpot doesn't even see an `if` statement in the first place, as `javac` has eliminated it).
-  HotSpot may move stores to _local_ variables across `if` statements, but never stores to instance or static variables, at least in my experimentation.
+  HotSpot may move stores to _local_ variables across/into `if` statements, but it never moves stores to instance or static variables in that way, at least in my experimentation.
-* Second, we need value-based profiling, at least to conduct the attack in the form presented in Section 4.2 of the paper.
+* Second, we need value-based profiling, at least to conduct load-store reordering attacks of the form presented in the paper.
-  Even though HotSpot will profile the direction of `if` statements and optimize for the common case, it appears to never profile the value of an instance or static variable, preferring instead to always reload it even on the fast path.
+  Even though HotSpot will profile the direction of `if` statements and optimize for the common case, it appears to never profile the value of an instance or static variable, preferring instead to always reload it even on the fast path, without making assumptions or optimizations based on its commonly-observed value.
   This means that, in effect, the value of the secret (assuming it is a "runtime secret" whose value is not known at compile time, i.e. not known to `javac`) will never influence any of the decisions or optimizations made by HotSpot.
+  The only way to avoid this seems to be to use the value of the secret in an inner branch condition, much as the dead store elimination attack from the paper does.
+  However, this seems to make it even less likely that the profiling happening inside the security-checked area would influence optimizations happening outside it.
+  At least, both the 3.10 and 4.2 attacks rely on the _value_ of the secret causing an assignment operation to be combined (or not) with another assignment operation outside the security-checked area.
+  It is very unclear that any pattern would exist where the profiling of an inner branch inside the security-checked area would influence a load-store reordering outside of, into, or out of the security-checked area.

-Both of these issues seem to be severe obstacles for the attacker, leading us to conclude that it seems impossible for the presence or absence of load-store reordering to ever leak the value of a runtime secret in HotSpot.
+Both of these issues --- code motion and value-based profiling --- seem to present severe obstacles for the attacker, leading us to conclude that it seems impossible for the presence or absence of load-store reordering to leak the value of a runtime secret in HotSpot.